FBI investigate German teen over planned shooting spree | DW | 28.09.2019

 A 13-year-old boy from southern Germany was investigated by the FBI and local police after he threatened to go on a shooting spree at a California-based video game developer.
 Police tracked him down using an IP address.

-The investigation by the US-based Federal Bureau of Investigation (FBI) was launched against a 13-year-old boy following threats made online against "League of Legends" developer Riot Games, US company.
+The investigation by the US-based Federal Bureau of Investigation (FBI) was launched against a 13-year-old boy following threats he made online of carrying out a shooting spree at "League of Legends" developer Riot Games, US company.

+Employees at the Los Angeles-based company alerted the FBI after they discovered comments made online.
+The FBI worked with the German police tracing the boy to the south German town of Hassfurt, in Bayern, using only an IP-address.

-"The boy had very concretely announced plans for a killing spree" a police spokesman from the southern town of Hassfurt said Saturday.
+"The boy had very concretely announced plans for a killing spree" a police spokesman from the southern town of Hassfurt said in a statement on Saturday.

-Employees of the company found the chat and alarmed the FBI, whose agents looked into the matter and passed on information to their German colleagues.
-Police in Germany eventually found the boy's name and address using only an IP address.

-After speaking with the teen and his parents, police found out that he had meant the chat as a joke.
-Prosecutors decided to drop the case, though the boy's name will remain in the FBI's databases.
+Speaking on how they managed to track down the child they stated "it wasn't really very easy as we only had the IP-address."
+However after a short investigation the authorities managed to trace the name and address.

+Prosecutors decided to drop the case after it was realized that the boy had made the comments as a joke, however his name will remain on FBI databases.
+"His name has been saved in the FBI database which could, for example, lead to a travel ban to the USA" stated the authorities.

 "League of Legends" is an online multiplayer battle game with over a 100 million players worldwide, according to the game's developers.